 Herbs are used in two distinct ways.
 One is in acute situations, providing ease for things like an upset tummy or menstrual cramps.
 The other is to nourish and regulate organs and systems, revitalizing the body’s own ability to maintain overall good health.

 The first way is fast.
 The second often takes time.
-A robust herbal medicine chest contains both types of herbal remedies.
+A robust herbal chest contains both types of herbal preparations.